Best Espresso Machines for Home Use.

 My Observations:

 The main con for the Silvia vs the Classic, although, was cost.
 For a long time, the Silvia was roughly double the cost of the classic.
-This is no longer quite the case, the new Gaggia Classic pro and the new Rancilio Silvia (Silvia E V6 2020) are only about a hundred quid apart.
+This is no longer rather the case, the new Gaggia Classic pro and the new Rancilio Silvia (Silvia E V6 2020) are only about a hundred quid apart.

 Rancilio Silvia Review

-Utilize discount code CBNC25 for 25% off your first order at Coffeeworks
+Work with discount code CBNC25 for 25% off your first order at Coffeeworks

-If you want to keep the same brand, then the Rancilio Rocky is an option, however personally, for the Rancilio Silvia I’d be looking at the Eureka Mignon Specialita , Baratza Sette 270 or Niche Zero if you’ve got the budget for it.
+If you want to keep the same brand, then the Rancilio Rocky is an option, but personally, for the Rancilio Silvia I’d be looking at the Eureka Mignon Specialita , Baratza Sette 270 or Niche Zero if you’ve got the budget for it.

 Check Price – Amazon UKCheck Price – Sage Appliances Check Price – Currys